TSUParticleModelingGroup/LeftAtrium-Model/README.md

   - This code is protected by the MIT License and is free to use for personal and academic use.

 ## Contributing
-  - Dr. Bryant Wyatt (PI)
+  - Bryant Wyatt (PI)
-  - Mr. Gavin McIntosh
+  - Gavin McIntosh
-  - Mr. Avery Campbell
+  - Avery Campbell
-  - Mr. Derek Hopkins
   - Ms. Leah Rogers
   - Ms. Melanie Little
+  - Derek Hopkins
+  - Brandon Wyatt

 ## References